Last Updated on

 1. Avoid dirty areas

 Don’t go to areas where there are a lot of puddles and mud if you can avoid them.
 Stroll closer to your home or in the vicinity of your house itself.
+Avoid areas with dense shrubs or overgrown grass as there is a risk of mosquito bites and sometimes even snake or scorpion bites.

 2. Stay away from crowds

-3. Opt for a portable sanitizer
+3. Opt for a portable sanitiser

 Since you can’t always find clean water when you’re outside, make sure you carry a small bottle of sanitizer and use it to clean your hands whenever handling the baby.